andrewiankidd/Plextras.js/README.md

 2. open index.html in the above directory and paste this at the end:

     `<script src="js/Plextras.js"></script>`

+3. Done!
+Now PMP will run Plextras.js on startup

 ## Screenshots
 #### Sidebar Minimized and background artwork enabled: